Beyond the Plastic Swords: What to Actually Do in Carcassonne

 There are multiple sections you can walk, with different views:

-- The northern sections have the best views of the Pyrenees on clear days
+- The northern sections have the best views of the Pyrenees on clear days; in winter you can sometimes see snow on the peaks

 The Lower Town: Bastide Saint-Louis

 Most tourists never leave the citadel, which is a mistake.
-The lower town—called the Bastide Saint-Louis—has its own character and is worth at least half a day.
+The lower town—called the Bastide Saint-Louis—was built in the 13th century after the Crusade, when the expelled population needed somewhere to live outside the walls.
+It has its own character and is worth at least half a day, possibly a full one.

 Place Carnot

 The main square of the lower town, Place Carnot is where locals actually hang out.
-There's a market here three times a week (Tuesday, Thursday, Saturday mornings), and the cafés around the square are cheaper than anything in the citadel.
+There's a market here three times a week (Tuesday, Thursday, Saturday mornings), and the cafés around the square are cheaper than anything in the citadel by a factor of two.

 GPS: 43.2125°N, 2.3517°E